R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/ArmNN/README.md

-# Run YOLOs on ArmNN
+# Deploy YOLOs on ArmNN